jhpyle/docassemble/demo.md

 comment: |
   This is the code that directs the flow of the interview.
 It indicates to the system that we need to get to the endpoint "client_done."
-There is a question below that "sets" the variable "client_done."
+There is a question elsewhere that "sets" the variable "client_done."
 Docassemble will ask all the questions necessary to get the information need to pose that that final question to the user.